lliu006/W26_STAT293_FinalProject/README.md

 ## Acknowledgements

-- Dr. Esra  for course instruction
+- Dr. Esra Kürüm for course instruction
 - Lim et al. for foundational work
 - The developers of `JM`, `nlme`, and `survival`